 I am sure we have all seen a humorous cartoon poking fun at the size of our current smartphones.
 The joke is that we went through a phase of making phones smaller and smaller, but now, it is silly that we are currently carrying around devices that, while not quite a brick, are hardly compact any more.

-But it forgets that, when phones became increasingly smaller, they were used for limited functions, phone calls and texting.
+But the joke forgets that, when phones became increasingly smaller, they were used for limited functions, phone calls and texting.
 As soon as they gained more functionality, in some cases replacing our main computers, handling everything from video conferencing through to advanced gaming, the form had to follow function.

 Phones need to be bigger now to be practical for its many uses.
-Newer doesn't have to mean smaller.
-It also means more practical for the purpose.
+Newer doesn't have to mean smaller, it also means more practical for the purpose.
 Imaginary science fiction solutions for the size problem exist.
-But for the time being, the phone needs to be the size that it is for practical reasons.
+But for the time being, phones need to be the size that they are for practical reasons.

 Cameras have gone through a similar cycle.
 At one time, ENG rigs were very heavy indeed.
 When solid state media arrived, they became much lighter.
 But this threw up more challenges.
 Because such cameras were designed for use on the shoulder, a light camera body meant that the weight of the glass up front could throw things off balance.
 So it does throw up an interesting question of what the right size and weight for a camera is.